Pearl and Marina: Appearances

-Splatoon 2: Octo Expansion

-Despite having no major involvement in the single player campaign of the base game, Pearl and Marina would appear in the Octo Expansion in a major story role, where they communicate with the player-character Agent 8, an amnesiac Octoling.
-Players are able to read text chats between Pearl, Marina and the character Cap'n Cuttlefish.
+Pearl and Marina later appear in the paid downloadable content expansion Octo Expansion, where they communicate with the player-character Agent 8, an amnesiac Octoling.
+The player is able to read text chats between Pearl, Marina and the character Cap'n Cuttlefish, learning more about all three.
 Pearl and Marina aid Agent 8 in getting to the surface area and assist in the final battle against the Telephone, who wishes to destroy the Inkling and Octoling species.
+Marina helps strategize the fight, and Pearl uses her Killer Wail attack to defeat it.

+The duo initially appear in Splatoon 3 as musicians in a new musical unit known as Damp Socks feat.
+Off the Hook with Pearl and Marina providing vocals for the band's music.
+Pearl and Marina feature in more prominent roles in Wave 2 of the game's Expansion Pass, Side Order.
+Agent 8 wakes up in a virtual world version of Inkopolis Square with Pearl, who takes the form of a drone that assists Agent 8 in combat.
+After rescuing Marina, the creator of this virtual world, in the expansion's intro, the group team up with Acht, an old friend of Marina's who first appeared in Octo Expansion, and set out to defeat Order, the entity who has hijacked the world from Marina.
+Later, after completing the Spire for the first time, you unlock the option to travel to Inkopolis Square, where Pearl and Marina can be seen there as part of decoration.
+Similarly to the Squid Sisters in the unlockable "Inkopolis Plaza" area in Wave 1, Pearl and Marina continue to perform for each Splatfest in the Square.
+For the Grand Festival Splatfest, Pearl and Marina collaborated together with Callie and Marie, along with Shiver, Frye and Big Man, to form the supergroup Now Or Never Seven to perform a new song in recognition of the celebration.

 Merchandise and promotion

 A two-pack amiibo set was released on July 13, 2018, featuring Pearl and Marina.
 Pearl and Marina received Sanrio-based plush toys of themselves.

 Pearl and Marina performed in a virtual concert as part of the Splatoon European Championship.
 They later had a virtual concert at NicoNico Chokaigi 2018 where they performed the theme song of Splatoon 2: Octo Expansion, Nasty Majesty, which is the first time the song had been performed in full before.

 In Super Smash Bros.
-Ultimate, they appear as a collectible spirit.
+Ultimate, they appear as a collectible Spirit together.